Golden Beach, Queensland

+The suburb is under threat of beach erosion as the tip of Bribie Island is washed away.

 Geography

 Golden Beach is a coastal suburb with the Pumicestone Passage forming its eastern boundary.
 It is mostly fully developed with low density residential housing.
 A canal from the passage passes through the suburb from east to west leading into the canal developments of the neighbouring suburb of Pelican Waters.

 The long sandspit at the northern tip of Bribie Island protects Golden Beach from the Coral Sea.
 However, this section of the Pumicestone Passage is very narrow and very shallow (less than 2 m) with shifting sand and mud banks, which makes the northern sandspit highly dynamic in shape through natural processes of sand/mud buildup and erosion.
 During storms, waves may cross over the sandspit from the Coral Sea into the Pumicestone Passage, with the potential to break through the sandspit to create new entrances to Pumicestone Passage.
 The creation of new entrances would impact on Golden Beach and Pelican Waters, which would then be exposed more directly to the stronger wave action of the Coral Sea as opposed to the calmer waters of the Pumicestone Passage.
 In December 2020, wild weather began creating channels from the ocean through the northern sandspit into Pumicestone Passage.